 Set your exposure.

 Aperture priority mode is the best option for shooting an HDR sequence, because you want the aperture to remain consistent between shots, otherwise your photos will have varying levels of sharpness.
-You could also shoot in manual mode (and if you don’t have AEB on your camera model, you’ll have to use manual), and keep the aperture consistent and vary the shutter speed between photos.
+You could also shoot in manual mode (and if you don’t have AEB on your camera model, you’ll have to use manual), and keep the aperture consistent and vary the between photos.
 Choose an aperture that works for your scene—remember that narrow apertures keep the scene sharp.
 Most HDR photos are landscape images, taken with an aperture of f/11 or more.